scoskey/m0037/notes.md

 For bounded quantification, we will show that $\Sigma_1$ is closed under bounded quantification.
 The argument for $\Pi_1$ is similar, and the fact for $\Delta_1$ follows.
 For this, first observe that $\exists x\in y\exists z\alpha$ is equivalent to $\exists z\exists x\in y\alpha$ which is clearly $\Sigma_1$.
 Next we claim that $\forall x\in y\exists z\alpha$ is equivalent to $\exists u\forall x\in y\exists z\in u\alpha$.
 The backward implication is trivial.
 For the forward implication we create a set $u$ which contains a witness $z_x$ for all possible $x\in y$. $\blacksquare$

-### 9. Computable functions, recursion, undecidable sets
+### 9. Computable functions, recursion, and undecidable sets

 **Definition** Let $f$ be a function from HF to HF.
 Then $f$ is *computable* if its graph is decidable.